Complexifiable characteristic classes: Classes in cohomology with integral coefficients

 \begin{Lemma} For any real bundle $\xi$, the mod--$2$--reduced class $\rho(v_I^2(\xi))$ equals

 \end{Lemma}

 \begin{proof} By Feshbach's description (in the appendix), the mod--2--reduction is

-We expand this expression until it is a polynomial in the Stiefel-Whitney classes, and use that $2=0$ in $\Homol^*(B{\mathcal{O}},{\mathbb{Z}}_2)$.
+We expand this expression until it is a polynomial in the Stiefel-Whitney classes.
 Then we rearrange the expression using the Whitney sum formula and the symmetry of the terms. \end{proof}